-\begin{remark}The restriction $2n+1 \neq 5,7$ is due to the use of a higher version of the Whitney trick by Botvinnik and Perlmutter.
-The ordinary Whitney trick is limited to dimension $\geq 5$ due to an application of transversality to make an immersed Whitney disk embedded.
-A similar transversality argument is used for the higher version of the Whitney trick, and has a stronger dimension restriction.
-It may be the case that automorphisms of manifolds of dimension 5 and 7 behave in a qualitatively different manner, cf. Question \ref{que.dim}.\end{remark}
+\begin{remark}The restriction $2n+1 \neq 5,7$ is due to the use of a higher version of the Whitney trick.
+Just like the ordinary Whitney trick is limited to dimension $\geq 5$ due to an application of transversality to make an immersed Whitney disk embedded, a transversality result limits the higher version of the Whitney trick to dimensions $\geq 9$.
+It may be that automorphisms of manifolds of dimension 5 and 7 behave in a qualitatively different manner.\end{remark}

 A similar proof as that for Corollaries \ref{cor.evenspheres} and \ref{cor.evenmfd} now gives us the odd-dimensional case.

 \begin{corollary} Let $2n+1 \neq 5,7$, then $B\mr{Diff}(S^{2n+1})$ is of finite type. \end{corollary}